Maintenance Compounds

 When the earliest motorways were being designed, it was decided that maintenance facilities should be provided every 12 miles.
 This figure was based on the capacity of a salt spreading vehicle at the time.

 Meanwhile, in another meeting, it was decided that service stations should also be 12 miles apart.
 As a result, to reduce the number of exits on the motorway network and reduce the time taken to get maintenance depots through the planning process, it was decided depots would be shoehorned into existing service stations.
-There would be only one at each site.
-Ideally, they would use land which had been severed by the construction of the services but hadn't been used.
+There would be one at most sites, covering both sides of the road.
+Ideally, they would use land which had been severed by the construction of the new roads, but hadn't been incorporated into the service area.

-As motorway services are commercial facilities, sometimes their site would be reserved for later use.
+As motorway services are commercial facilities, sometimes their site would be reserved until they were needed.
 The depot would still be needed immediately.
-As a result, the depot would occupy the whole site until if/when the services were ready to be built.
+As a result, the depot would occupy the whole site until the main service area was built, if it was ever needed.
+This was deemed to be better than digging up the land and then leaving it fallow.

 Finally, building a maintenance compound at the same time as a service station meant the same architect and construction firm could do all the work.
-It was therefore decided that the spacing of all motorway maintenance depots would be based on the location of nearby services.
+For all these reasons, it was soon decided that all service areas should be built with a maintenance compound.

 Problems

 Service stations started to put more emphasis on giving motorists as relaxing a break as possible, often by taking advantage of their natural landscape.
-The Ministry quickly learned that there was nothing less relaxing and less scenic than the sight of a salt storage barn, and several motorway maintenance vehicles.
-This wasn't just frustrating for motorists, but for the operators who were being encouraged to invest in building a service station.
+The Ministry quickly learned that there was nothing less relaxing and less scenic than the sight of a salt storage barn, along with all the motorway maintenance vehicles.
+This wasn't just disappointing for motorists, but frustrating for the operators who were being encouraged to invest in building a pleasant service station.

 The second complaint from operators was that they were expected to plan their sites to get people safely from the motorway to the car park, but instead they were having to include and maintain wide, sweeping slip roads to get heavy lorries in and out of the depot.
 When Toddington was originally opened to bids, it's thought that the operators were so fed up of having to incorporate a depot into their design, they simply ignored it.

-Finally, the biggest mistake made when designing the original services, surrounded by expensive land, was that they were far too small.
-Depots were taking away almost a quarter of that land, and it was desperately needed.
+Finally, the biggest mistake made when designing the original service areas was that they were made far too small, partly to save on land costs.
+Depots were taking away almost a quarter of what little land was available.

 Depots Built